Call: 913-440-4703 (MO or KS)

 When females emerge, they mate once and then begin to prepare nest burrows, which can be up to 40 inches long and include about 16 individual chambers.
 One female wasp can excavate nearly a half-gallon of soil for a single burrow, and she makes about four burrows in her lifetime.
 She piles the tailings in a neat, U-shaped mound at the entrance of each burrow, and this soil can damage turf and other plants.

-We do not recommend bothering them as they kill those noisy cicadas!
+We do not recommend bothering them as they kill noisy cicadas!

 Ground bees become active in early spring.
 These bees dig nests in the ground, often in bare patches of the lawn or garden.
 If you find mounds of soil, similar to anthills but with larger openings, these may be ground bee nests.
 Watch for bees flying low over the ground and entering their burrows.